 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to isotretinoin or paraben (a preservative).
-Do not use this medicine if you are pregnant or plan to become pregnant during your treatment.
-You should not use this medicine if you cannot follow all of the instructions in the Medication Guide.
+Do not use this medicine if you have had an allergic reaction to isotretinoin, Vitamin A, or paraben (a preservative).
+Do not use this medicine if you are pregnant.

 How to Use This Medicine